jobrunr/website/content/en/documentation/pro/dynamic-queues.md

 - In a **diverse workload environment**, certain jobs, such as mass mailings, could potentially trigger surges by generating millions of subsidiary child jobs that require processing.
 However, it's crucial that other types of jobs remain unaffected by these spikes and continue to be processed smoothly.

-## Load-balancing types
+## Dynamic Queue Types
-JobRunr supports two different types of load-balancing:
+JobRunr supports three different types of dynamic queues:
-- **Round Robin Dynamic Queues**: here, each dynamic queue receives the same amount of resource usage
+- **[Round Robin Dynamic Queues](#round-robin-dynamic-queues)**: using this dynamic queue type, each dynamic queue receives the same amount of resource usage
-- **Weighted Round Robin Dynamic Queues**: : here, certain dynamic queues can be configured with an optional weight.
-A queue with a weight of 2 will be checked twice as often as a queue with a weight of 1.
+- **[Weighted Round Robin Dynamic Queues](#weighted-round-robin-dynamic-queues)**: : this dynamic queue type allows certain dynamic queues to be configured with an optional weight.
+A dynamic queue with a weight of 2 will be checked twice as often as a dynamic queue with a weight of 1.
+- **[Fixed Size Worker Pool Dynamic Queues](#fixed-size-worker-pool-dynamic-queues)**: this dynamic queue type allows you to configure a fixed size of workers per dynamic queue.
+It guarantees that each dynamic queue always has a given amount of workers but probably will result in lower overall throughput.

 ## Dashboard